Kandru/mimesis-player-enhancements/README.md

 | **Equipment** | Tools, weapons, and gear you equip |
 | **Miscellany** | Other pickups — keys, misc objects, etc. Unknown items fall back to Miscellany. |

-Each source has three multiplier + auto-scale pairs (Consumable, Equipment, Miscellany).
-Example keys:
+Each source has three multiplier + auto-scale pairs (Consumable, Equipment, Miscellany):

 | Key | Type | Default | What it does |
 |-----|------|---------|--------------|